-Subrecipients are subject to the non-procurement debarment and suspension regulations implementing Executive Orders 12549 and 12689, 2 CFR part 180.

-These regulations restrict awards, subawards, and contracts with certain parties that are debarred, suspended, or otherwise excluded from or ineligible for participation in Federal assistance programs or activities.
+Subrecipients are subject to the non-procurement debarment and suspension regulations.
+These regulations restrict awards, subawards, and contracts with certain parties that are debarred, suspended, or otherwise excluded from or ineligible for participation in Federal assistance programs or activities13.

-Subrecipients must ensure, prior to award, that all contractors receiving CDBG-MIT funds have met all the eligibility requirements outlined in state and Federal law.
+Subrecipients must ensure, prior to award, that all contractors receiving ASIP funds have met all the eligibility requirements outlined in state and Federal law.
 At a minimum, the following steps must be taken to ensure contractor eligibility for all services procured.

 - Contractors: All contractors, including professional consulting and engineering firms, must be cleared via a search of the Federal System of Award Management ('SAM') to ensure the contractor is in good standing and has not been debarred.
-The SAM portal can be found here: https://sam.gov/SAM/pages/public/searchRecords/search.jsf.
+All vendors must have a Unique Entity ID through SAM.
+The SAM portal can be found here: https://sam.gov/.
 A copy of the Sam search result must be kept in the Subrecipients file on that contractor. - Subcontractors: Subrecipients must notify the selected prime contractors that it is the sole responsibility of the prime contractor to verify subcontractor eligibility based on factors such as past performance, proof of liability insurance, possession of a federal tax number, debarment, and state licensing requirements.

-It should be noted that if any of the above listed parties are deemed ineligible to receive CDBG-MIT funds after award of contract, the contract will be immediately terminated.
-The matter must be reported to the SCOR DRD for further action.
+It should be noted that if any of the above listed parties are deemed ineligible to receive ASIP funds after award of contract, the contract will be immediately terminated.
+The matter must be reported to SCOR for further action.